Alternative robust ways of witnessing nonclassicality in the simplest scenario

 \section{The case of quantum depolarizing noise}

-In this appendix we focus on the simplest nontrivial scenario in the case where preparations are contained within the unit Bloch disc and the experimental noise is assumed to be modelled by a quantum depolarizing channel.
-In this case, noisy preparations $P_{ij}$ are mixtures of the ideal preparations $P_{ij}^{id}$ with the completely mixed state $\frac{I}{2}$ (see figure~\ref{noise_depolarization}).\\
+In this appendix we focus on the simplest nontrivial scenario in the case where preparations are contained within the unit Bloch disk and the experimental noise is assumed to be modeled by a quantum depolarizing channel.
+In this case, noisy preparations $P_{ij}$ are mixtures of the ideal preparations $P_{ij}^{id}$ with the completely mixed state $\frac{I}{2}$ (see Fig.~\ref{noise_depolarization}).\\

 We begin with an updated bound on Pusey's expression and subsequent threshold for violating preparation noncontextuality based on this bound.

 \begin{lemma} Suppose the preparations $\{P_{ij}\}$ of the simplest scenario satisfy a noise bound $d(\vec{P}_{ij},\vec{P}_{ij}^{id})\leq \delta$, where $\delta$ is the noise parameter and $\{P_{ij}^{id}\}$ are the ideal a priori preparations.
 Pusey's expression $S(x_{ij},y_{ij})$ of Eq.~\eqref{pusey} satisfies the following lower bound in terms of the noise parameter $\delta$: